markcowl/typespec-e2e-demo/GetitDone/README.md

 ## Step 0: Generate service stub code from TypeSpec

-Refer to the [user-journey](../doc/user-journey.md) for details on how to generate the service code using TypeSpec.
+Refer to the [user-journey](../doc/user-journey.md) for details on how to generate the service *stub* code using TypeSpec.
+This step will generate the basic structure and interfaces for your API.
+The implementation will be provided by the existing code in the repository.

 ## Step 1: Create a new asp.net core web API project